MethodicalAcceleratorDesign/MAD-NG/docs/source/mathfuncs.rst

 .. c:function:: void mad_num_randjump (prng_state_t*)

-   Apply a jump to the PRNG like if :math:`2^{128}` pseudo-random numbers were generated.
-Hence PRNGs with different number of jumps will never overlapp.
+   Apply a jump to the PRNG as if :math:`2^{128}` pseudo-random numbers were generated.
+Hence PRNGs with different number of jumps will never overlap.
 This function is applied to new PRNGs with an incremental number of jumps.

 .. c:function:: num_t mad_num_xrand (xrng_state_t*)